ukitazume/sysdigcloud-kubernetes/README.md

 kubectl --namespace sysdigcloud scale --replicas=2 deployment sysdigcloud-api --namespace sysdigcloud
 ```

-It is also recommended to scale the Cassandra cluster (the procedure depends on the type of Cassandra deployment, follow the specific guides for more information).
+It is also recommended to scale the Cassandra cluster (the specific procedure depends on the type of Cassandra deployment, follow the relevant guides for more information).

 ## Configuration changes